tsullivan/kibana/src/platform/packages/shared/shared-ux/flyout/template/README.md

 ### Sessions and the flyout menu

 The template defaults to `session="start"`, which registers the flyout with EUI's flyout manager as the start of a new session.
 Use `session="inherit"` for a flyout opened from within another one, and `session="never"` for a standard, unmanaged flyout.

-Managed mode requires an `EuiFlyoutManager`, which `EuiProvider` supplies — Kibana apps get this through the rendering context.
+Use `historyKey` and to configure a session history group and ability to navigate through history using the history menu.

 Being managed does not automatically show the menu bar at the top of the flyout.
-Under the default `flyoutMenuDisplayMode="auto"`, EUI renders the menu only when it has something to show: a back button, session history, leading or trailing actions, pagination, or a title you have explicitly unhidden with `flyoutMenuProps={{ hideTitle: false }}`.
 A lone flyout typically shows EUI's standard close button instead.
-Pass `flyoutMenuDisplayMode="always"` to force the menu, and use `historyKey`, `onActive`, and `flyoutMenuProps` to configure session history and menu contents.
-Your header title is passed through to the menu automatically so history entries are labelled.
+See `flyoutMenuDisplayMode` to force the menu.

 ### Accessibility